cmd-stream/cmd-stream-examples-go/README.md

 - reconnect - demonstrates the reconnect feature.
 - max_cmd_size - shows how to set the maximum command size supported by the server.
-- data_versioning - shows how to use different versions of the same command, for example, to support old clients.
+- cmd_versioning - shows how the server can handle different versions of the same command, for example, to support old clients.
 - tls - cmd-stream-go + TLS.

 More information can be found in the corresponding `main.go` files.